Spinach Parmesan Bread (Bread Machine + Oven-Baked)

 Instructions

-• Place ½ cup (114 g) milk, ½ cup (114 g) water, 1½ tablespoons (21 g) butter, 2 teaspoons granulated sugar, 1 teaspoon salt, ¼ cup (27 g) grated Parmesan cheese, 1½ tablespoon (10 g) instant minced onions, 2 cups (240 g) bread flour, and 1½ teaspoons instant yeast into the bread machine pan.
+• Place ½ cup (114 g) milk, ½ cup (114 g) water, 1½ tablespoons (21 g) butter, 2 teaspoons granulated sugar, 1 teaspoon salt, ¼ cup (27 g) grated Parmesan cheese, 1½ tablespoon (10 g) instant minced onions, 2 cups (240 g) bread flour,1 cup (113 g) whole wheat flour, and 1½ teaspoons instant yeast into the bread machine pan.
 If possible, weigh the flour.

 • Select the DOUGH cycle and press START.

-• After 15-18 minutes, open the lid again and check the moisture level of the dough.
+• Second time: After 15-18 minutes, open the lid again and check the moisture level of the dough.
 It should be sticky enough to stick to the sides, then pull away cleanly.
 If the dough is bouncing off the pan walls or riding on top of the paddle like a top, add more water one tablespoon at a time until the dough is slightly tacky.

 • If the dough is too wet, and doesn’t pull away from the sides cleanly, add flour one tablespoon at a time.
 Read more about this surprising trick for making good bread in a bread machine.